calhacks/portal/README.md

 # portal
-Run "npm dev" to run the development app.
+Run "npm start" to run the app.